claudiauhr/random-quotes-project/README.md

 ## Description

-A web-based application to present random quotes to users on a button click.
-A funny way to start your day.
+This web app provides a visually appealing and interactive way to discover inspiring quotes from various authors.
+It's perfect for anyone seeking a quick dose of motivation or funny way to start your day.

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript
-- JQuery Modal
-- Google Fonts
-- Quotes Api by Rapidapi.com
-- Git/GitHub - Github Pages for Hosting

-## Screenshots
+**Screenshots**

 ![my wireframe](wireframe.png)
 ![working version](quote-app.png)

+## Project Setup:

+- Clone repository on code editor (e.g., Visual Studio Code, Sublime Text)
+- Create a new directory for your project (e.g., random-quote-generator).
+- Clone or Download RapidAPI for JavaScript.

+## Folder Structure:

+- `random-quotes-project/`: Contains all project source files.
+  - `index.html`: The main HTML file for the landing page.
+  - `quote-app.png`: Image for README.md
+  - `script.js`: JavaScript file for the interactivity.
+  - `style.css`: File design to style app.
+  - `wireframe.png`: Image for README.md

+## Technologies Used

+- HTML5: Defines the structure and content of the web page.
+- CSS3: Defines the structure and content of the web page.
+- JavaScript: Provides interactivity and functionality
+- JQuery Modal: Provides interactivity and functionality
+- Google Fonts: Fonts to style the project.
+- Quotes Api by Rapidapi.com: Provides access to a vast collection of APIs.

+## Customization:

+- Quote Style: Modify the CSS to customize font, color, and layout of the displayed quotes.

 ## Getting started